 After you identified your high-level Topic, you can move on to Topic Clusters, which are groupings of content that are topically related to each other.
 Make a list of semantic terms and long-tail keywords to identify potential “cluster content.”

-6 to 8 Subtopics for each Topic Cluster is best practice, depending on the size of your content strategy.
+Six to eight Subtopics for each Topic Cluster is best practice, depending on the size of your content strategy.
 Sometimes more is better.
 For more important Topics, up to 30 posts is ideal.

 How to create Topic Cluster and pillar page